How to keep your banking brand consistent after a merger

 4. Create a multichannel marketing plan

-5. Streamline content production
+5. Use content creation tools to streamline production

-Additionally, solid content creation tools make it far easier to repurpose content for different platforms.
-A long video for your website can be easily carved into a series of mini-videos for social or photos in your brochures.
-Repurposing is a vital practice to master for multichannel promotions, allowing your teams to scale your content to greater heights.
+Design jobs that would have taken hours can instead be handled in minutes.
+And anyone can build the collateral needed to get campaigns off the ground.Content creation tools also make it far easier to repurpose content for different platforms.
+A long video for your website can be easily carved into a series of mini videos for social or photos in your brochures.

 6. Implement marketing automation software